 This is recorded in the Candidate Management System (CMS).
 There are three possible results - Pass, Defer, Fail.
-In the event of a result other than a Pass the Course Director will verbally outline the background to the result (including examples), advice about further experience and, if re-assessment is proposed, give details of any prerequisites.
-A detailed and specific action plan can be extremely useful and this is done via the Candidate Management System (candidates can access their own reports on-line).
+In the event of a result other than a Pass the Course Director will verbally outline the background to the result (including examples), advice about further experience and, if reassessment is proposed, give details of any prerequisites.
+A detailed and specific action plan can be extremely useful and this is done via the Candidate Management System (candidates can access their own reports on-line, although you may also be given a paper copy).
 It is hoped that deferred candidates will return to the same Provider/Course Director.
 They are at liberty to go elsewhere, in which case, the notes of the original assessment may need to be passed on to the new assessment Course Director.

-APPENDIX 1 - TERRAIN DEFINITION FOR THE LOWLAND LEADER AWARD
+APPENDIX 1 TERRAIN DEFINITION FOR THE LOWLAND LEADER AWARD